EGI-Federation/fedcloud-catchall-operations/CONTRIBUTING.md

 familiar with GitHub Pull Requests.

-Once you open a pull request, maintainers will review your code using the built-in code review process in Github PRs.
+Once you open a pull request, maintainers will review your code using the built-in code review process in GitHub PRs.
 The process at this point is as
 follows:

 1. A maintainer will review your code and merge it if no changes are necessary.